wpswings/mwb-bookings-for-woocommerce/README.txt

 Donate link:  https://wpswings.com/
 Tags: Booking, Appointments, Appointment Booking, Booking System, Scheduling Requires at least: 5.5.0
-Tested up to: 6.5.4
+Tested up to: 6.6.0
 WC requires at least: 6.5.0
-WC tested up to: 9.0.0
+WC tested up to: 9.1.2
-Stable tag: 3.1.9
+Stable tag: 3.1.10
 Requires PHP: 7.2
 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Bookings for WooCommerce offer easy booking management, confirm/reject bookings, enable booking cancellations, restrict durations, etc
+Bookings for WooCommerce offers an easy booking management, confirm/reject bookings, enable booking cancellations, restrict durations, etc

 == Description ==

-**GET WOOCOMMERCE BOOKINGS FOR WOOCOMMERCE AND START SCHEDULING APPOINTMENTS FOR YOUR CUSTOMERS.
+**GET BOOKINGS FOR WOOCOMMERCE AND START SCHEDULING APPOINTMENTS FOR YOUR CUSTOMERS.
 MANAGE YOUR BOOKINGS BY UTILIZING THE LISTING CALENDAR AND REGULATING THE BOOKING DURATIONS WITH EASE.**

 WooCommerce Booking & Appointments plugin is a powerful plugin that enables store owners to create an online appointment booking system that allows them to turn their products into online WooCommerce booking solutions and make them available to customers for a set period of time.